candycode/candycode.github.com/site/portfolio/index.md

 * real-time rendering of multi-million atom datasets(with bonds)
 * direct rendering of functional representations
-* advanced 3D selection and picking: select any object with conditional queries or through 3D pickers controlled with the mouse and haptic devices
+* advanced 3D selection and picking: select any object with conditional queries or through 3D pickers controlled with the mouse and haptic devices and a new Kinect-like device(but **not** the Kinects itself)
 * application of user defined programmable shaders to any graphical object
 * high quality output suitable for publications
 * distributed version through _Equalizer Graphics_